Your Rehab process and the return home should be a smooth one…

 Our social worker/discharge planning team will schedule a family meeting within the first few days of admission.
 They will review your progress and therapeutic goals and make recommendations for any adaptations or plans that need to be made for the transition home.
 They will also provide assistance with insurance, follow up appointments, equipment recommendations, and emotional support.

 Our stroke and head trauma rehabilitation programs consist of an interdisciplinary team approach to assist survivors in recovering to their fullest potential.
-In some instances, individuals may require progressing through our Coma Stimulation program.
-This is a special program with structured quiet times and activity times to potentially help a patient emerge from their coma.
-Once past this stage, progress may be made within our acute program.
 Patients dependent on the level of recovery will begin to learn how to take care of themselves again.
 The goals will be for them to learn to be able to wash themselves, dress themselves, feed themselves, and improve their ability to swallow food.
 They will work on being able to get themselves out of bed and progress towards appropriate mobility skills based on their level of recovery.
 Family members will have opportunities to participate in care in preparation for going home.

 ECMC treats patients with injuries and illnesses that are the most challenging in the nation.
-Despite that, ECMC’s Acute Medical Rehabilitation Unit has outperformed 916 national and 59 regional facilities with above average independence achieved by discharge using a standardized measures known as the FIM; Functional Independence Measure.
+Despite that, ECMC’s Acute Medical Rehabilitation Unit as outperformed 916 national and 59 regional facilities with above average independence achieved by discharge using a standardized measures known as QI, Quality Indicators.
 Refer to the chart for specific diagnostic details.
-(Source: UDSMR 2018) Some of our best outcomes were achieved with people who had suffered Traumatic and Non Traumatic Brain Injuries, Burns, paralysis from Traumatic Spinal Cord Injuries, as well as patients who sustained Neurologic Conditions.
+(Source: UDSMR 2022).
+Some of our best outcomes were achieved with people who had suffered Major Multiple Trauma with and without a Traumatic Brain Injury or Spinal Cord Injury, Traumatic Spinal Cord Injury, Stroke, Burns Injury and Multiple Lower Extremity Fractures.

 What does this mean?
 It means that when patients were discharged from our Medical Rehab Unit, they were able to do more of their own care with better mobility and less assistance compared with our competitors.